James-G72/Proven-Tools/README.md

 * Data_Collator - a drive cycle generator that creates a requested number of random drive cycls of a set length.
 * Time_2_Distance - converts from the time domain to the distance domain with oversampling if required
+* Windowing - Holds the logic for windows with a set overlap and width